Dhruba2004/Genius/README.md

-This is a AI Content Generator made by Next js , Tailwind ,  Gemini , CLerk for authentication , drizzle orm for database
+#This is a AI Content Generator made by Next js , Tailwind ,  Gemini , Clerk for authentication , drizzle orm for database